frederic-perez/AmE-dictionary/data/dictionary.md

 __circumlocution__ _n_ :two: The use of unnecessarily wordy and indirect language. _Syn_ ambage, periphrasis, evasion _He is long-winded and prone to circumlocution in his public speeches._
 __circumnavigate__ _v_ :two: __1__ To proceed completely around: _circumnavigating the earth._ __2__ To go around; circumvent: _circumnavigate the downtown traffic._
 __circumradius__
+__circumscribe__ _v_ /SER-kum-skrybe/ Circumscribe means “o limit the size or amount of something,” or, in other words, “to constrict the range or activity of.” _His role as president was carefully circumscribed by the board._
 __circumspect__ _adj_ :two: Heedful of circumstances and potential consequences; prudent.
 Cautious, prudent, or discreet. _Syn_ discreet _Because the drug was shown to have adverse side effects, physicians are now more circumspect about recommending its use._
 __circumsphere__
 __circus__ _n_ [:scroll: Middle English, _round arena_, from Latin, _circus_, _circle_]